 Written by By Joyce Coronel and published by the Wrangler News, November 20, 2015

-Summit School of Ahwatukee will have a new leader for the 2016-17 school year, and he’s fired up about challenging students to learn in innovative ways.
+Summit School will have a new leader for the 2016-17 school year, and he’s fired up about challenging students to learn in innovative ways.
 Mark Bistricky, who has led private schools in Arizona and California, becomes head of school for Summit, effective June 30.

 “I think it’s critical for schools like Summit to connect innovation with education and to be forward-looking (and) entrepreneurial,” Bistricky said.